mojotron/instagram-clone/README.md

 # Instagram Clone

-This project is capstone frontend path of The Odin Project Curriculum.
+This project is the capstone project for the frontend path of The Odin Project Curriculum.

+View the final result with ➡️ [Live Demo](https://instagram-clone-c8823.web.app/).
+You can create a profile or look around with a pre made test account.

 ## Assignment